josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 Like most dogs, Griff loved being vigilant at the window, guarding the house from unknown perceived dangers.

 At first he hated only the mailman, and the mere creak of the mail slot was enough to send him into an uncontrollable frenzy.
 (The loss of hearing that came in his later years was not entirely unwelcome, for this reason.)
-Eventually, though, Griff's rage expanded to other deliveries and workers, until pretty much any truck, van, or loud vehicle, and anyone wearing what might appear to be work clothes, was suspected of villainy.
+Eventually, though, Griff's rage expanded to other deliveries and workers, until pretty much any truck, van, or loud vehicle, and anyone wearing what might appear to be work clothes, was suspected of high villainy.

 <img alt="Griff on his hind legs, looking vigilantly out the front window of our house" src="/images/post_images/griff/griff-vigilance.jpg" loading="lazy" />

 Griff's terrier instincts could not be contained.
-He loved hiding under the ottoman, and playfully attacking our hands.
+He loved hiding under the ottoman, and playfully attacking our hands from beneath blankets.
 He chased bunnies and squirrels with relentless focus (at least, until his later years, when he seemed resigned to the idea that he couldn't catch them anymore).
 Still, he managed to catch some bunnies (tragically), a vole, and even a couple of snakes.
 He always seemed incredibly proud about this, no matter how we tried to dissuade him from being the tiny murder machine he was bred to be.

 More than once, he destroyed a supposedly "indestructible" toy meant for dogs five times his size in less than a day.